FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 aggregation of 10 `pgbench` runs with the same parameters, excluding the lowest and highest values.

-The left side of the graph displays the individual @tps values, while the right side showcases the box plot representation of the data.
-With 10 measurements, we can estimate the @tps values with a certain level of confidence.

 In the same test run, we also measured the performance of read-only (@ro) operations.
 For this particular test case, we utilized 20 clients and 1000 transactions per client.
 To distribute the requests among the @ro replicas of